A generalized canonical metric for optimization on the indefinite Stiefel manifold: Quasi-geodesics with respect to the generalized canonical metric

 \section{Quasi-geodesics with respect to the generalized canonical metric}

 A geodesic on a manifold is a smooth curve with vanishing acceleration.
 In the dawn of Riemannian optimization, the solution is updated by searching along the geodesic which goes through the current solution in an appropriate tangent direction \cite{EdelAS98,Gaba82,Smit94}.
-In the Euclidean space, zero acceleration means $\ddot{X}(t)=0$ which implies that $X(t) = \dot{X}(0)t+X(0)$ which is a straight line.
+In the Euclidean space, zero acceleration means $\ddot{X}(t)=0$, or equivalently $X(t) = \dot{X}(0)t+X(0)$, which yields a straight line.
 That is, geodesics can be viewed as a generalization of lines in the Euclidean space to the Riemannian manifold.
 In a general setting, the notion of acceleration depends on the Riemannian connection \cite[Sect.
 5.4]{AbsiMS08} and therefore the differential equation determining geodesics is usually much more involved.
 This makes the task of finding an explicit formula for the geodesic, given initial information $X(0), \dot{X}(0)$, very difficult.
 Fortunately, in optimization, only local information encoded by geodesics and its feasibility are interesting due to their usage in updating the iterate.
-Thus, one usually retains these features in approximating geodesics which results in the so-called \emph{quasi-geodesics}, see, e.g., \cite{JurdML2020,KrakMLB2017,NishA2005} for more approaches to the quasi-geodesics on the Stiefel manifold.
+Thus, one usually retains these features in approximating geodesics which results in the so-called \emph{quasi-geodesics}; see, e.g., \cite{JurdML2020,KrakMLB2017,NishA2005} for more approaches to the quasi-geodesics on the orthogonal Stiefel manifold.

 In this paper, we follow a procedure similar to that of \cite[Subsect.~4.3]{GSAS21}, which was adopted from \cite[Subsect.~2.2]{EdelAS98}.
-Namely, we replace the acceleration that should be formulated in accordance with the Riemannian connection associated with the proposed generalized canonical metric by the one corresponding to the Euclidean metric, which turns out to be $\ddot{Y}(t).$ In view of the normal vectors formulated in Proposition~\ref{prop:normsp2}, we define the quasi-geodesic with respect to the generalized canonical metric $g_{\rho,X_{\perp}}$ to be any solution $Y_{\rho}(t)\in\iStkn$ of the initial value problem
+Namely, we replace the acceleration that should be formulated in accordance with the Riemannian connection associated with the proposed generalized canonical metric by the one corresponding to the Euclidean metric, which turns out to be $\ddot{Y}(t).$ In view of the normal vectors formulated in Proposition~\ref{prop:normsp2}, we define a quasi-geodesic with respect to the generalized canonical metric $g_{\rho,X_{\perp}}$ to be any solution $Y_{\rho}(t)\in\iStkn$ of the initial value problem

-with some $U(t)$ such that $JU\in\symset(k)$ for all $t\geq 0$, although the obtained result apparently holds for $t<0$ too.
+with some $U(t)$ such that $JU(t)\in\symset(k)$ for all $t\geq 0$, although the obtained result apparently holds for $t<0$ too.
 In this section, a closed-form solution to this equation is presented.
-For the sake of brevity, we refrain from writing the variable $t$ in our presentation.
+For the sake of brevity, we refrain from writing the variable $t$ in our presentation except for the arguments in which the dependence on $t$ is highlighted.

 As the first step, we show that for the equation \eqref{eq:quasiwrtgrh} to have a solution, $U(t)$ must have a special form.
 Consecutively differentiating with respect to $t$ both sides of the identity $Y^TAY = J$ twice yield